Reporting roadmap for Azure DevOps

 Azure DevOps Server, TFS, and SQL Server Reporting

 While the configuration is somewhat complex, it provides a powerful solution.
 You can create custom reports by writing customized SSRS reports.
 You can also create reports using Excel, and share them on SharePoint once you've configured SharePoint to host Excel Charts.

 We have no plans to bring a cloud version of our SQL Server Reporting story to Azure DevOps Services.

 Future of SQL Server Reporting

-We currently support SQL Server Reporting through TFS 2018, and will continue to support it in Azure DevOps Server 2019.
+We currently support SQL Server Reporting through TFS 2018, and will continue to support it in Azure DevOps Server 2019 and 2020.